andrew/ultimate-awesome/README.md

 - [awesome-code-benchmark](https://github.com/tongye98/awesome-code-benchmark) - A comprehensive code domain benchmark review of LLM researches.
 - [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.
 - [awesome-funkin-resources](https://github.com/FunkinCrew/awesome-funkin-resources) - Community curated resources for Friday Night Funkin'.
+- [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
+- [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-yolov8-models](https://github.com/keremberke/awesome-yolov8-models) - Easy-to-use finetuned YOLOv8 models.
 - [Awesome-Medical-VLMs-and-Datasets](https://github.com/lab-rasool/Awesome-Medical-VLMs-and-Datasets) - A list of VLMs tailored for medical RG and VQA; and a list of medical vision-language datasets.